top of page

 and cold winds seep into my bones.

-if I open my eyes and ears
+Yet even so if I open my eyes and ears

 I see bushes giving birth to tiny buds,